Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception

-Our loss function is inspired by the line defects of dislocation in crystal.
-In image processing problems, this energy considers pixel sets on boundary of an object as a whole, rather than summation of distance between pairwise pixels, so long-thin objects tend to be connected when the energy descents, and the boundaries on thin concave or convex area also perform well.
-Our strategy will not lead to increase to computational complexity and inference time comparing to the baseline.
-We believe that this loss function is also working in larger size models on other application such as high resolution image segmentation.
+Our loss function is inspired by the line defects of dislocation in crystals~\cite{hirth1983theory}.
+In image segmentation problems, this energy considers pixels of an object as a whole, rather than considering distance between pairwise pixels on the boundary, thus long-thin objects tend to be connected as the energy descents, and the edges of complex topological shapes are clearly outlined.
+Figure \ref{fig1} shows some effective applications by adding EIEL on a baseline.
+Slender objects such as poles and occluded lane lines are better connected and identified, boundaries of small and irregular shape objects such as traffic sign, traffic light, pedestrians, riders, etc. can be clearer recognized.
+More details of the method will be provided in Sec.~\ref{sec:EIE}.